The Importance of Baby Teeth

 Before their adult teeth come in, however, their baby teeth hold space in their jaws.
 If a tooth is lost prematurely, the open spot left behind can cause oral complications.
 Surrounding teeth wanting to drift into the area will result in crowding and block other permanent teeth from coming in.

-Our pediatric dentist will recommend a space maintainer if your child has prematurely lost a tooth.
+Our dentist will recommend a space maintainer if your child has prematurely lost a baby tooth.
 This dental appliance works to leave the space open until the adult tooth is ready to erupt.

 Aid in Speech Development